Istro-Romanians: Endonym

-The term "Istro-Romanian" is commonly used among researchers and linguists to identify this Balkan Romance people from the Istrian Peninsula.
+The term "Istro-Romanian" is commonly used among researchers and linguists to identify this Eastern Romance people from the Istrian Peninsula.
 However, it is a relatively recent creation from the middle of the 19th century based on geographic rather than scientific criteria.
 This denomination was used for the first time by the Romanian writer and historian Gheorghe Asachi (as istroromâni), and then by the Slovene philologist Franz Miklosich, (as istrischen Rumunen and istro-rumunisch), from which the name of the Istro-Romanian language and its speakers would be generalized.
 Nowadays, it is almost exclusively employed, and highlights the similarity of this language with the Romanian one.
 However, the Istro-Romanians do not identify with this name, and the use of "Istro-Romanian" outside the context of linguistics can be controversial until a certain point.
-Some people use the more precise "Vlashki and Zheyanski language".
+Some people use the more recent name "Vlashki and Zheyanski language".

 To refer to themselves as a whole, the Istro-Romanians may use rumâri, derived from the Latin romanus.
 The similar rumeri is also used since the 17th century, but this endonym (internal name, used by the ethnic group in question) does not appear in documents until its reuse by the Istro-Romanian writer and professor Andrei Glavina and the Romanian historian Constantin Diculescu and then by the Romanian journalist and professor Alexandru Leca Morariu in the 20th century.
 Due to the influence of Romanian researchers, Istro-Romanians also use the Croatian word rumunji, especially in contact with foreigners.
 Given the weakness of Istro-Romanian national sentiment, some elder people call themselves Romanians or Romanian-speaking Croats or even Italians (except in Žejane) to differentiate themselves from the surrounding Croats.

 Many Istro-Romanians prefer to use a demonym derived from the name of their native village.
 For example, those from Šušnjevica use șușnevți and șușnevski or šušnjevski for their language, those from Nova Vas use novosani and novosanski or novošånski for their language, those from Kostrčani use costărčånți and those from the Brdo area use brijånski for their language.
 Generally, the Istro-Romanians from the villages south of the Učka mountain range also use the name vlåš (singular vlåh) and vlaška or vlaški for their language, taken from the South Slavic word "Vlach".
-In the other hand, in the northern village of Žejane, the only other one in which Istro-Romanian is spoken, jeianți or žejånci is used for the people and jeianski, žejanski or po jeianski cuvinta for the language.
+On the other hand, in the northern village of Žejane, the only other one in which Istro-Romanian is spoken, jeianți or žejånci is used for the people and jeianski, žejanski or po jeianski cuvinta for the language.
 Croats also call them jeianci or vlaski, but the inhabitants of Žejane do not identify as Vlachs.